freenet/freenet-core/docs/src/concepts/delegates.md

 delegates.
 They perform actions on the user's behalf on Freenet, like consuming received messages in an inbox, or storing user data like contacts and messages.

-Like a much more powerful version of a web browser's [web storage](https://en.wikipedia.org/wiki/Web_storage), Delegates offer a higher level of discernment and trust.
-For instance, a Delegate tasked with managing a private key could be asked to sign a document with that key.
-However, the decision to do so may depend on the identity of the requester.
+Like a generalized version of [web storage](https://en.wikipedia.org/wiki/Web_storage), Delegates offer much more flexibility and control.
+For example, a Delegate tasked with managing a private key could be asked to sign a document with that key instead of just revealing the key to some other code that does the signing.
+The delegate's decision to do so may depend on the identity of the requester, the state of a contract, among many other factors.

 ## Actor Model and Message Passing